Constantine III of Scotland: Reign

 The Annals of Tigernach report that Constantine was killed in a battle between the Scots in 997: "A battle between the Scots, in which fell Constantine son of Culannan, king of Scotland, and many others."
 Another entry of the same year reports the death of Máel Coluim I of Strathclyde, though it is unclear if the two deaths were connected.
 A Chronicle of the Scots and Picts entry adds a number of details.
-Constantine, son of Culen was killed by Kenneth, son of Malcolm (see above) at Rathinveramon.
+Constantine, son of Culen, was killed by Kenneth, son of Malcolm (see above) at Rathinveramon.
 Constantine's body was transported for burial to Iona.
 An entry in the Chronicle of Melrose describes "King Constantine, Culen's son, ... slain by the sword" at the mouth of Almond in Tegalere.
 Again the killer is reported as Kenneth, son of Malcolm.
 John of Fordun's narrative is more verbose.
 According to it, Constantine and Kenneth, son of Malcolm met one day in Laudonia (Lothian), by the banks of the River Almond.
 They engaged in battle, resulting in great slaughter on both sides and the death of both leaders.
 The guards of Constantine fled to Gryme (Kenneth III), "colleague" of their leader, allowing him to win the throne.
 However, news of the battle and its results reached Malcolm (II) in Cumbria.
-He learned of the death of his "uncle and the rest of his faithful friends", and returned to gather reinforcements for his cause—though he was defeated in his initial conflict against Gryme.
+He learned of the death of his "uncle and the rest of his faithful friends", and returned to gather reinforcements for his cause — though he was defeated in his initial conflict against Gryme.

 John of Fordun consistently depicts Malcolm II holding Cumbria, emerging from it to combat Constantine III and Kenneth III (or his son Giric).
 In 1000, Malcolm reportedly defended Cumbria against the invasion of Æthelred the Unready, King of England.
 A relevant entry from the Anglo-Saxon Chronicle confirms that the Danish fleet which regularly raided England departed in 1000.
 This sudden relief from attack Æthelred used to gather his thoughts, resources, and armies: the fleet's departure in 1000 "allowed Æthelred to carry out a devastation of Strathclyde, the motive for which is part of the lost history of the north."
-But this indicates the limits to Constantine's (and Kenneth's) area of authority, and informs us that Cumbria/Strathclyde lay beyond them.
+But this indicates the limits to Constantine's (and Kenneth's) area of authority and informs us that Cumbria/Strathclyde lay beyond them.
 The opponent of Æthelred is not however specified by the Chronicle.
 Benjamin Hudson notes that John of Fordun was at times confused when depicting events of this period.
-The conflict depicted could actually be one between Æthelred and Kenneth III, Scottish and Anglo-Saxon armies fighting over control of Strathclyde—Aethelred wanting to restore Anglo-Saxon control in an area once conquered by Edmund the Elder (reigned 939–946), his grandfather.
+The conflict depicted could actually be one between Æthelred and Kenneth III, Scottish and Anglo-Saxons armies fighting over control of Strathclyde — Aethelred wanting to restore Anglo-Saxon control in an area once conquered by Edmund the Elder (reigned 939–946), his grandfather.
 Perhaps he was desperately seeking to add some revenue to his treasury.
 Kenneth and the Scots were naturally unwilling to lose an area under their own rule for two generations.